Midgethacker/iready-hack/README.md

   <details>
   	<summary><b>Is there something like this for other school related programs?</b></summary>

-  Probably not, but your best bet would most likely be to use some of the following:
+  you can join the discord and ask for something to be made but your best bet would most likely be to use some of the following:
   <ul>
   	<li>https://botanybay.vercel.app/ (Savvas Realize)</li>
   	<li>https://www.symbolab.com/ (Math related)</li>